 A mailbox key will be provided to you in your move-in day package as every residence student receives access to a mailbox on campus.
 Mail is collected and distributed Monday to Friday, except on holidays.
-Within the five colleges, anything larger than the size of your assigned mailbox will be kept at your Bank or College Service Centre and a package delivery notice will be sent to your TrentU email address directing you to pick it up.
+Anything larger than the size of your assigned mailbox will be kept at your Service Centre and a package delivery notice will be sent to your TrentU email address directing you to pick it up.
 You must show photo identification to retrieve your delivery.